omega-800/ost-vpn-proposal/main.typ

 To showcase a positive example, the Microsoft Authenticator app is not required for client authentication, though it is recommended @ostauthvpn.
-This flexibility enables the use of provider- and device-agnostic @otp software, promoting inclusivity for individuals who choose FOSS out of ethical or personal reasons.
+This flexibility enables the use of provider- and device-agnostic #g("OTP") software, promoting inclusivity for individuals who choose FOSS out of ethical or personal reasons.
 However, several aspects of the current OST infrastructure still restrict this possibility, notably in areas such as email and authentication.
 By